Expand all

 - Review and appeal information.

 Review the worker's eligibility for allowances (i.e., personal care allowance, home maintenance allowance level 1 and 2) as the worker's level of care may have changed following completion of the modifications.
-Contact the contractor to discuss any issues that need to be addressed.
-The contractor or consultant will conduct a warranty follow-up inspection to ensure any problems are resolved within the 12-month warranty period.
+Contact the HMS to discuss any project related issues that need to be addressed.
+The HMS coordinates a warranty follow-up inspection with the contractor or consultant to ensure any problems are resolved within the 12-month warranty period.
 The warranty inspection report will be sent to the decision maker, including the warranty work to be completed by the contractor(s).
 Note: Any issues or concerns regarding the service provided by the contractor or consultant should be referred to the health care consultant for the residential and workplace modifications contract.

 |